IAG

 Inspiring GenAI take up across 15,000 employees

 IAG is the southern hemisphere’s largest insurance group, owning several of Australia and New Zealand’s marquee brands.
 Its visionary leadership wanted early uptake of GenAI among their 15,000 employees.
 We created an internal Inclusive Innovation ‘brand’, comms and campaigns that educate, reassure and inspire.
-Copilot users increased from 23% to 61% in six months; extensive users went up eightfold.

 General use of Copilot rose from 23% to 61% in 6 months.
 Extensive use (more than 15 days/month) rose eightfold.